UPDATE 1-Tennis-Determined Halep keeps seedings on track

 By Clare Lovell

-LONDON, July 7 Stealthily, second seed Simona Halep has been creeping through the rounds at Wimbledon, just doing her job, out of the limelight.
+LONDON, July 7 (Reuters) - Stealthily, second seed Simona Halep has been creeping through the rounds at Wimbledon, just doing her job, out of the limelight.

 She reached the last 16 on Friday with a determined 6-4 7-6(7) victory over experienced campaigner Peng Shuai out on Court Two at the southern boundary of the All England Club.